Hildebrand Law, P.C. mobile logo

 In situations where mediation is not successful, you and your divorce attorney will have to present your case to a judge at a trial.
 Ultimately, the cost of a divorce varies depending on the complexity of your case.
 An experienced Arizona divorce attorney should be able to give you a reasonable estimate of how much your divorce will cost.

 If you have questions about how much a divorce costs in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.
+Our Arizona divorce and family law attorneys have decades of combined experience successfully representing clients in divorce and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.